 click for summary...

-The article reports that McKinsey has deployed 25,000 AI agents in under two years, with plans to pair every employee with at least one agent.
-However, rivals EY and PwC argue that volume is the wrong measure of success.
-They focus instead on productivity, quality and cost outcomes, with EY noting that just a handful of agents deliver the most value.
-The piece highlights a broader debate about how to measure AI adoption maturity as consulting firms race to embed AI across their operations.
+Business Insider reports McKinsey deployed about twenty-five thousand AI agents in under two years, aiming to pair every employee with at least one.
+Rivals EY and PwC counter that volume misstates success: outcomes such as productivity, quality and cost matter more, with EY noting a small set of agents drives most value.
+The piece situates a broader consulting industry race to embed AI and debate over maturity metrics.
+Training implications include teaching staff to evaluate agent outputs.

 click to return...